glaudiston/gelf/README.md

 In early tests it did work on native linux `x86_64` and in a `aarch64`(osx, using ubuntu within docker container).
 Currently it is only working on `x86_64`.
 I pretend to update the `aarch64` latter.
 But first I want to bootstrap it in `x86_64` without using bash anymore.

+If you want to play with it clone the repo and try the `make check`. it will run the tests defined in `tests.sh` and output the binary and temp build files on the `test` directory.

 ELF
 ===
 Executable and Linkable Format(ELF) are the format used in all linux executables and libraries.